Danaher Co. (NYSE:DHR) Shares Purchased by Diversified Trust Co

 In other Danaher news, Director John T. Schwieters sold 6,014 shares of the firm’s stock in a transaction that occurred on Friday, July 24th.
 The shares were sold at an average price of $193.95, for a total value of $1,166,415.30.
 Following the transaction, the director now directly owns 25,394 shares of the company’s stock, valued at approximately $4,925,166.30.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
 Also, SVP William King sold 26,982 shares of the firm’s stock in a transaction that occurred on Tuesday, July 28th.
 The stock was sold at an average price of $199.09, for a total transaction of $5,371,846.38.
 Following the completion of the transaction, the senior vice president now directly owns 29,821 shares in the company, valued at $5,937,062.89.
 The disclosure for this sale can be found here.
 Insiders sold a total of 530,474 shares of company stock worth $104,501,669 over the last ninety days.
 11.70% of the stock is currently owned by corporate insiders.

 DHR has been the topic of several analyst reports.
-Bank of America increased their price target on Danaher from $181.00 to $215.00 and gave the stock a “buy” rating in a research report on Monday, July 20th.
-Jefferies Financial Group raised their target price on Danaher from $190.00 to $230.00 and gave the company a “buy” rating in a research report on Friday, July 24th.
-Needham & Company LLC raised their target price on Danaher from $183.00 to $209.00 and gave the company a “buy” rating in a research report on Monday, July 27th.
-Stifel Nicolaus raised their target price on Danaher from $170.00 to $210.00 and gave the company a “hold” rating in a research report on Friday, July 24th.
-Finally, Zacks Investment Research upgraded Danaher from a “hold” rating to a “buy” rating and set a $203.00 target price on the stock in a research report on Tuesday, July 21st.
+Stifel Nicolaus increased their price target on Danaher from $170.00 to $210.00 and gave the stock a “hold” rating in a research report on Friday, July 24th.
+UBS Group raised their target price on Danaher from $176.00 to $233.00 and gave the company a “buy” rating in a research report on Monday, July 27th.
+Wells Fargo & Company restated a “buy” rating and set a $234.00 target price on shares of Danaher in a research report on Tuesday, September 29th.
+Zacks Investment Research upgraded Danaher from a “hold” rating to a “buy” rating and set a $203.00 target price on the stock in a research report on Tuesday, July 21st.
+Finally, Bank of America raised their target price on Danaher from $181.00 to $215.00 and gave the company a “buy” rating in a research report on Monday, July 20th.
 One analyst has rated the stock with a hold rating and twelve have assigned a buy rating to the stock.
 The stock has an average rating of “Buy” and a consensus price target of $202.00.

 About Danaher